 Want a specific example?
 A few years ago, we met a patient who couldn’t run or train at all due to debilitating shin splints.
 Three weeks later, he crossed the finish line at the Boston Marathon, pain-free, thanks to the treatment Dr. Parker provided.
 You can read his amazing story here.

 We use regenerative medicine therapies with great success for patients who have almost any kind of foot pain, especially cases that just aren’t going away or responding to other treatments.
 When you absolutely have to get better as quickly as possible, this is THE treatment protocol you want.

 A common regenerative approach often goes something like this:

-- Injections of stem-cell derived growth factors.
+- Injections of umbilical cord tissue allografts such as Morton’s Jelly.
 Derived from amniotic and umbilical tissue, this potent mix of growth factors and proteins acts like a “magnet” for your body’s own natural stem cells.
 They flood into the area and begin to repair the damaged and injured tissue.